Establishing a Controlled Human Infection Model of Bordetella pertussis

 The main goal of the first study is to determine the amount of B. pertussis (dose) that results in only mild symptoms (similar to a common cold).

-Fill out this form to express your interest.
+Fill out this form to express your interest and a member of our team will reach out about future opportunities.